13 Things Women Weren’t Allowed to Do 100+ Years Ago

 Work fair hours

 Women have always been subjected to discrimination and endured countless indignities like sexual harassment at work.
-But a century ago, they had limited legal protections in the workplace and their hours weren’t regulated.
-In the state of Oregon, however, there was a law that restricted women from working more than ten hours a day.
-This was challenged in a case that went all the way up to the Supreme Court in 1908, Muller v.
+But more than a century ago, they had limited legal protections in the workplace, and their hours weren’t regulated.
+In the state of Oregon, however, there was a law that restricted women from working more than 10 hours a day.
+This was challenged in a case that went all the way to the Supreme Court in 1908, Muller v.
 Oregon.
 The Supreme Court affirmed the previous ruling of two lower courts that Muller, the owner of a laundry business, could not force the women in his employ to work more than the 10-hour shifts permitted by law.

 Sadly, the ruling was not made on the basis of equality, but on the basis that such long hours interfered with a woman’s maternal duties.
-Nevertheless, the case had a profound effect on U.S. labor laws, as other states began to follow suit in the decades that followed.
+Nevertheless, the case had a profound effect on U.S. labor laws, as other states began to follow suit in the coming decades.

 Serve on a jury